 Description

-Visually arresting examples of decorative ironwork include Parisian cabaret signs, Greek coins, and the gateway to a Scottish castle, plus lamps, doorknockers, stair railings, and more.
-The unusual mix of drawings and photographs occasionally depicts pieces in both the design and finished stages.
+Beautiful and inspiring examples of decorative ironwork include Parisian cabaret signs, Greek coins, and the gateway to a Scottish castle, plus lamps, doorknockers, stair railings, and more.
+The unusual mix of drawings and photographs occasionally depicts decorative ironwork pieces in both the design and finished stages.

 112 pages, black and white photos, softcover.